Skip to main content

 4. Targeted AI attacks

-An increase in cyberattacks that specifically target LLMs and other genAI tools poses another major generative AI privacy concern.
+An increase in cyberattacks that specifically target LLMs, DSML (data science and machine learning) platforms, and other genAI tools poses another major generative AI privacy concern.
 Attackers target generative AI models because they contain vast amounts of data.
 Like sifting through a riverbed to find specks of gold, attackers direct their efforts at large volumes of LLM data to find sensitive or otherwise valuable information.

 Common AI attack methods include poisoning, inference, linkage, prompt injection, and infrastructure attacks.
 Read more about these threats in our discussion of genAI data security risks.